kelanmazey1/fullstackopen/part2Exercises/courseinfo/README.md

-Continued part 1 exercises in new repo
+Continued part 1 exercise in new repo